tohfos/VideoClassification/README.md

    - Extract frames from videos for spatial analysis.

 2. **Feature Extraction with CNNs**:
-   - Use CNNs to extract spatial features from individual frames.
+   - Utilized the Xception CNN due to it's computational efficiency to extract spatial features from individual frames.
    - These features capture the objects and actions within each frame.

 3. **Temporal Modeling with RNNs**: